litobro/GoogMusic/README.md

 ### Test

 Scroll down to the "Service Simulator" section, the check the Skill is talking to Alexa correcty enter the word help  _"help"_ then click "Ask Gee Music", and you'll ideally see some resulting JSON in the Service Response box.
-You can then try testing phrases like_"Play artist Arctic Monkeys"_
+You can then try testing phrases like `Play artist Arctic Monkeys`

 ### Publishing Information, Privacy & Compliance